Definition of Epic

 - written in formal, elevated, dignified style

-- begins with invocation to a muse who provides inspiration and guides the poet
+- begins with an invocation to a muse who provides inspiration and guides the poet

 - includes a journey that crosses a variety of large settings and terrains

-- takes place across lengthy time spans and/or in an era beyond the range of living memory
+- takes place across long time spans and/or in an era beyond the range of living memory

 - features a central hero who is incredibly brave and resolute